1 in 3 Americans Consider Anxiety/Depression Medication if Lockdowns Extend

-1 in 3 Americans consider anxiety/depression medication if lockdowns extend.
+Lockdown Jitters: 1 in 3 Americans would consider prescription anxiety/depression medication if lockdowns are extended.

 - Alabamians are least likely to consider prescription anxiety/depression medication during lockdown, while Wyomingites are most likely.